akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 ### Provide responses or counterarguments to these objections.
 On the other side there is also a lot of development going into avoiding these security measures.
 People will always find ways to get to this data and as discussed earlier this is harmful to the BCI subject in question.

+One of the key points made during the interview of Jebari et al. is that there should be strict legislation regarding the privacy of the data.
+While this of course sounds great and very logical, it is hard to enforce when there are uncontrollable factors like the external interferance.

 ### Ensure a fair representation of alternative viewpoints.